wynneyao/MaxFLO/README.md

 ## Summary
-We will be implementing sequential and optimized versions of the Dinic, Genetic and Push-Relabel algorithms for maxflow.
-We plan to parallelize the 3 algorithms with a shared-memory programming model.
-We will compare the performance and speedup of the parallelized versions relative to their sequential counterparts by running the algorithms on realistic graph workloads.
+Our project focused on parallelizing and evaluating the performance of two commonly used algorithms for solving the maximum flow problem on graphs, Dinic’s and Push-relabel.
+We created sequential and shared-memory (OpenMP) parallel versions of the algorithms.
+To enhance the performance of the parallel algorithms, we also integrated lock-free updates to certain variables and concurrent data structures (using the thread building block library in C++).
+Our evaluation of the algorithms involved running the algorithms on realistically-sized graphs and comparing the speedup of the parallel implementation to the sequential.
 You can find our final paper [here](https://docs.google.com/document/d/1_dfUpSdmUni91AaYEJRZ0LUOZwGeUtZY3ZUYwjEe1kA/edit?usp=sharing).

 ## Background
 Applications of max flow include the project selection problem, image segmentation, airline scheduling, circulation-demand problem, and more.
 Because of the variety of problems that can be solved by finding a max flow through a network, we found this problem interesting.
 Furthermore, the benefits of optimizing max flow would lead to faster algorithms for other real world problems.